-In 2021, A.solani samples were analysed originating from Austria, Bulgaria, Denmark, France, Germany, Hungary, the Netherlands, Norway, Poland, Portugal, Spain and Sweden.
+In 2020, A.solani samples were analysed originating from Austria, Belgium, Denmark, Germany, the Netherlands, Norway, Sweden and the United Kingdom.
+No resistance was detected in 2020 in Norway and one sample form Germany.
+Moderate frequency was detected in Austria, Belgium and the Netherlands.
+Moderate to high frequencies were detected in Denmark and Sweden.

-Full sensitivity was observed using bioassays and molecularbiological methods in Bulgaria, Norway, Portugal and Spain.

 The following mutations have been detected: B-H278R/Y, C-H134R/Q, D-H133R, D-D123E with B-H278Y and C-H134R being the predominant mutations found.